 What is the cabinet?

-The cabinet consists of eight councillors from the biggest political group on the council.
+The cabinet consists of nine councillors from the biggest political group on the council.
 The leader of the council chairs it.
 The leader of the council appoints cabinet members.

 The public are welcome to attend cabinet meetings that take place throughout the year at 4pm.